Mehmet-Kucak/ChessApp/README.md

-# Online-Chess
+# ChessApp
-Online chess app.
+A Basic chess app that created with python and python's Tkinter library.